raymondbutcher/pretf/docs/comparisons.md

 Pretf can be used to dynamically generate the backend configuration, and work with files from other directories.
 This allows for directory-based environments or stacks, which avoids issue 3.

 Pretf also has good support for AWS credentials and backends.
-AWS credentials can be set within Python, programattically, so the user does not have to set credentials separately.
+AWS credentials can be set within Python programmatically, so the user does not have to set credentials separately.
 This avoids issue 4.